 “They chose to resist first, did they not?”

-Lydia’s arms were still shaking as she looked up.
-Her countenance showed a stark contrast between the embers that still burned in her blue gaze, and the forlorn tears that slowly trailed down her pale cheeks.
+Lydia’s arms were shaking.
+Her countenance showed a stark contrast between the embers that burned in her blue gaze, and the forlorn tears that slowly trailed down her pale cheeks.

 “Besides, have you not heard about the town of Kur?
 They opened their gates to the Eastlings upon sight, before being forced to pay tribute until they had no food left to give.
 Then those barbarians sacked them anyway!”

 “But what do you propose we do?
-With only a handful of shattered units and ten thousand fresh recruits?”
+With only a handful of experienced officers and ten thousand fresh recruits?”

 “They’ll be cattle to those nomads’ arrows!
 Sheep fed to the slaughter!”